lionffl/fifa-world-cup-simulations/README.md

 * This information is used to calculate which team has more chance to win a match in a tournament simulation
 * To run:
 `python tournament.py [filename]`
-* You can find two .csv examples with 2018 data, so you can run to obtain an approximate result(since the result of each match have some randomness) as shown below
+* You can find two .csv examples with 2018 data, so you can run to obtain a result as shown below:

 ```
 $ python tournament.py 2018m.csv